 The fighter's idol was Muhammad Ali, whom he got the chance to emulate by becoming world heavyweight champion in 1986.

-After one of the biggest upsets in boxing history to James "Buster" Douglas in 1990, "Iron" Mike regained the WBC heavyweight title after defeating Frank Bruno via TKO and fought the likes of Lennox Lewis and Evander Holyfield in the latter stages of his career.
+After one of the biggest upsets in boxing history to James "Buster" Douglas in 1990, "Iron" Mike regained the WBC heavyweight title after defeating Frank Bruno via TKO but would taste defeats to fought Lennox Lewis and Evander Holyfield.

 His legacy is one which continues to be celebrated within the boxing fraternity.
 D'Amato was a mentor for Atlas during his time in the sport and worked alongside him with Tyson until an alteration saw him dismissed.

 Atlas put a handgun to Tyson's head after accusing the former heavyweight champion of inappropriately touching his nephew.
 Tyson later claimed he touched her buttocks.

 Since leaving D'Amato's gym, Atlas has had a successful career in the sport, leading Michael Moorer to victory over Holyfield via majority decision in 1994 to win the WBA and IBF world titles.
 The fight is remembered with Atlas giving a motivational talk to Moorer in his corner.

 He has since trained Russian heavyweight Alexander Povetkin who won the regular WBA belt in 2011 and cornered Timothy Bradley against Manny Pacquiao in 2016.
 D'Amato's legacy also continued with Rooney, who trained Tyson from 1985 to 1988.